hitoshi-watase/sercrod/docs/reference/directives/case-break.md

 - `switchVal` as the evaluated switch value.
 - `raw` as the attribute string from `*case.break="raw"`.

-Nablla applies the following rules:
+Sercrod applies the following rules:

-1. It first tries to evaluate the case expression as a normal Nablla expression, with `$switch` injected into the scope:
+1. It first tries to evaluate the case expression as a normal Sercrod expression, with `$switch` injected into the scope:

-   - If the result is a function, Nablla calls `fn(switchVal, scope)` and uses the truthiness of the return value.
+   - If the result is a function, Sercrod calls `fn(switchVal, scope)` and uses the truthiness of the return value.
-   - If the result is a `RegExp`, Nablla tests it against `String(switchVal)`.
+   - If the result is a `RegExp`, Sercrod tests it against `String(switchVal)`.
-   - If the result is an array, Nablla checks whether any element is strictly equal to `switchVal` (using `Object.is` semantics).
+   - If the result is an array, Sercrod checks whether any element is strictly equal to `switchVal` (using `Object.is` semantics).
-   - If the result is an object with a `has` method (for example a `Set`), Nablla calls `set.has(switchVal)` and uses the result.
+   - If the result is an object with a `has` method (for example a `Set`), Sercrod calls `set.has(switchVal)` and uses the result.
    - If the result is a boolean, the boolean itself decides the match.
-   - If the result is a string, number, or bigint, Nablla compares it to `switchVal` using strict identity.
+   - If the result is a string, number, or bigint, Sercrod compares it to `switchVal` using strict identity.
    - For other result types, this step does not produce a match.

-2. If evaluation throws, or if you intentionally keep the expression as a simple string, Nablla falls back to a token list:
+2. If evaluation throws, or if you intentionally keep the expression as a simple string, Sercrod falls back to a token list:

    - It splits the raw string on commas or pipes: `"a|b,c"` becomes tokens like `"a"`, `"b"`, `"c"`.
    - It trims empty tokens.